-This paper demonstrates retrieval of similar objects on the basis of their visual appearance.
+This paper demonstrates multi-modal retrieval of trademarks.
+Both text and images separately and together are used to retrieve trademarks.
+Text search is done using INQUERY while image search is done on the basis of similarity in visual appearance.
 Visual appearance is characterized using filter responses to Gaussian derivatives over scale space.
 In addition, we claim that global representations are better constructed by representing the distribution of robustly computed local features.
-In earlier experiments moment based representations were compared with the presented method and it was found that moment based representations in general perform reasonably when there are whole objects with no holes.
-Moments form weak descriptors and are sensitive to noise in the image.
+The paper shows that it is not sufficient to use text or image search alone to retrieve trademarks.